 5. Issuing Title Insurance

-A title company is also responsible for issuing title insurance policies on behalf of the title insurance companies in the buying or selling real estate in Los Angeles.
+A title company is also responsible for issuing title insurance policies on behalf of the title insurance companies in the buying or selling real estate in Riverside.
 Typically, the policy issuing title company isn’t the actual insurer but is simply acting as an independent agent of the insurance company and receives a commission the service.
 Basically, the title company just facilitates the paperwork involved in the issuance of the insurance policy.

 Title insurance comes in two types: